Linux/Unix internals: x86_64 CFLAGS/CXXFLAGS

 Gentoo

-The build flags mainly seem to be in toolchain.eclass.
-Gentoo’s configure-time flags for GCC are in toolchain.eclass as well.
+The build flags mainly live in toolchain.eclass.
+Gentoo’s configure-time flags for GCC live in toolchain.eclass as well.

 Current GCC.